pinetree408/pinetree408.github.io/index.md

 ### Domestic Conference

-1. An experimental comparison of user postures between tabletbased reading activities and book-based reading activities
+1. An experimental comparison of user postures between tablet-based reading activities and book-based reading activities
   - **Sangyoon Lee**
   - *KCC 2015*

 ### Extended Abstracts: Demonstrations

 1. MirrorPad: A Touchpad for Direct Pen Interaction on a Laptop
-  - **Sangyoon** Lee and Geehyuk Lee
+  - **Sangyoon Lee** and Geehyuk Lee
   - *ISS 2019*

 ## Awards